paradigmxyz/reth/bin/reth-bench/README.md

 ## Command Usage

-`reth bench` contains different commands to initiate benchmarks tailored to different patterns of engine API calls.
+`reth-bench` contains different commands to initiate benchmarks tailored to different patterns of engine API calls.
 The most representative of ethereum mainnet live sync is is `new-payload-fcu`, which alternates between sending `engine_newPayload` calls and `engine_forkchoiceUpdated` calls.

 Below is an overview of how to execute a benchmark: